bachtiarpanjaitan/polygonid/readme.md

 **Initialize Install**

-make sure you install all required package with <code>npm install</code>
+Make sure you install all required package with <code>npm install</code>

 **Export db from mysql**